TehPers/runtime_injector/README.md

 This library provides an easy to use dependency injection container with a focus on ergonomics and configurability at the cost of runtime performance.
 For a more performance-oriented container, look for a compile-time dependency injection library.

-The container should feel similar to anyone familiar with [Microsoft's dependency injection library for C#][microsoft.extensions.dependencyinjection].
+The container should feel similar to anyone familiar with [Microsoft's dependency injection library for C#][ms-di].
 Sample code is available on the [docs].

-## Building
+## Getting started

 Clone the repository, then build the project with cargo: